OmarSandarusi/327A6/README.txt

 ./weekly.sh

 To run a specific day:
-./daily.sh DAY
+./daily.sh N
-Where DAY is the day number you would like to run.
+Where N is the day number you would like to run, ex: 1

+Inputs are located under inputs/dayN/, outputs under outputs/dayN, where N is the day number.